Adjectives to Describe Moods

 Careless

-Meaning: not paying much attention to what you are doing and that way cause damage or make mistakes.
+Meaning: not paying much attention to what you are doing, which can cause damage or make mistakes.

 - John is so careless.
 Look, he’s texting a friend while driving.